j-sieben/PIT/Doc/using_pit.md

 ### Extended use of parameters

 There is also a way to work with parameters independently from the `pit.enter` and `pit.leave` methods.
 You may pass parameter values at any time during method  execution using the `pit.log_state` method.
 This method expects only one parameter of type `MSG_PARAMS` and allows to debug the state of any variable during processing of code without the requirement to create a message for it.
 This is more flexible than the normal message approach in that it allows to extend the list of parameters easily.
-Thanks Sebastian Kölle for pointing me to this functionality.
+Thanks Sebastian Köll for pointing me to this functionality.
 A sample code using this functionality may look like this:

 ```
 begin